Evelyn Shores

 Evelyn Shores (born December 29, 2004) is an American professional soccer player who plays as a left back for Angel City FC of the National Women's Soccer League (NWSL).
-She played college soccer for the North Carolina Tar Heels and helped the team to the 2024 national championship, ending a 12-year drought.
+She played college soccer for the North Carolina Tar Heels, winning the 2024 national championship.
 She has played for the United States at the youth international level.

 Early life

 Shores was born in Denver, Colorado, to Debbie and Steven Shores, and has two older siblings.
 After the family moved to Atlanta, Georgia, she began playing soccer for Tophat SC when she was four years old.
 She stayed with the club through high school, playing two or three age groups up.
 She attended the Westminster Schools, where she lettered in basketball and led the soccer team to three straight state titles.
 In her senior season, she scored 27 goals with 24 assists and was named to the Just Women's Sports All-America team.
 She was ranked by TopDrawerSoccer as the seventh-best player of her class, part of North Carolina's top-ranked 2023 recruiting class.